Double virtual QCD corrections to $t\bar{t}+$jet production at the LHC: Results

 In addition to the analytical expressions, a numerical implementation of the squared matrix elements is provided~\cite{zenodo}.
 Besides example programs described below, the \text{C++} package consists of two parts: the implementation of the differential equation solver for the special functions as described in~\cref{sec:specialfunction} and a code that evaluates the rational coefficients and assembly of the squared matrix elements as defined in~\cref{eq:hardfunctions}.
 The code requires a specification of the partonic channel, a set of four momenta $\{p_i\}_{i=1,5}$, the top-quark mass $m_t$, and the renormalisation scale $\mu_R$ as input (the couplings are set to $g_s=1$ or equivalently $\alpha_s = 1/(4\pi)$).

 The evaluation proceeds as follows to leverage the error-control strategy outlined in~\cref{sec:specialfunction}.
 First, the input momenta and renormalisation scale are rescaled by $m_t$.
 Then the 3484 rational coefficients in front of the special functions are evaluated (this includes all required permutations as well as the purely rational, $\zeta_2$ and $\zeta_3$ terms which increases the number of elements with respect to \cref{eq:func_vec}).
 The coefficients are implemented as sparse matrices and analytic expressions, which are loaded and parsed at runtime.
 The polynomial expressions are stored in a custom text format that represents a Horner form.
 The coefficients are then used as weights for the numerical solution of the special functions as described in \cref{sec:specialfunction} and to perform the error control on the squared matrix element level.
-If the test on the numerical precision of the special function is successful, the whole function vector with 3484 elements is restored, including $\zeta_2$ and $\zeta_3$, before they are contracted with the rational coefficients to obtain the helicity amplitudes.
+If the test on the numerical precision of the special functions is successful, we evaluate the 3484 special function monomials ($m_k(\vec{f})$ in \cref{eq:finiteremainderspfunc}, including $\zeta_2$ and $\zeta_3$)---not required for the accuracy test in \cref{eq:errorchecker}---and combine them with the rational coefficients to obtain the helicity amplitudes.
 The $\mu_R$-depending parts are restored using the equation in~\cref{app:mudep} for $\mu'_R = \mu_R /m_t$ and the squared matrix elements are assembled by performing the colour and helicity sums.
 After restoring the overall $m_t$ rescaling of the amplitudes, the results for the hard functions in~\cref{eq:hardfunctions} are returned.

 The code uses higher floating-point precision through the \textsc{QD} package~\cite{QD}.
 In particular, the evaluation of the rational functions proved numerically challenging, to the extent that evaluation using standard \texttt{double} floating-point numbers is not sufficiently stable to yield meaningful values of the squared two-loop hard functions.
 For that reason, the default is to use the \texttt{dd\_real} type for the rational coefficients and \texttt{double} for the special functions.
 A checked evaluation of the amplitude using a rescaling test is also provided.